WHAT HOUSE WILL YOU BUILD ME?: FOUR (EXCERPT OF THE TEMPLE OF GOD)

 At the height of the storm Jesus will return through the Holy Spirit, prior to His visible, bodily return.
 The tribulations of the world will be the road on which He walks.
 The “clouds” that hide the heavens from men will be the “dust of His feet.”

 The believers will cry out in fear, never before having seen Jesus in this setting.

 In that day there will be those in the Church, represented by Peter, who will go to meet the Lord.
 After having proved that the Person whom they are beholding is Jesus, and not another, they will request and receive the ability to tread miraculously on the tumultuous elements to which other men are subject.

 Only the Lord Jesus is to be worshiped in that hour.

 Going to meet the Lord when He comes, and walking on the distresses and perplexities of nations, are privileges available to every believer in Christ.
 Such an adventure requires faith and courage.
 How about you?
 The opportunity is present for whoever chooses to act on it.

 As soon as Jesus and Peter got into the ship the wind ceased.
-John adds, "Immediately the ship was at the land whither they went."
+John adds, “Immediately the ship was at the land where they went.”

 When our Lord returns, the saints will receive “immediately” that for which they have been striving so arduously.
 Isn’t it often true that as soon as Jesus appears we instantly possess what we have been seeking?